Spaas geschiedenis - wieken

 1853

-Our history starts in De Posthoorn, a tavern where the stagecoach was supplied with fresh horses, which Hendrik-Jan Spaas converted into a wax bleaching plant.
-It bleaches beeswax by exposing it to the sun, which was sold to monasteries and abbeys as a semi-finished product to make candles.
+Our history begins in De Posthoorn, a coaching inn where the stagecoach was supplied with fresh horses, which Hendrik-Jan Spaas converted into a wax bleaching factory.
+Beeswax was bleached by exposing it to the sun and sold to monasteries and abbeys as a semi-finished product for making candles.

 dompelmachine Spaas